Caligatio/jsSHA/README.md

 ## Files

-- **dist/sha.js** - The minified ES3-compatible [UMD] version of the library with support for all hash variants.
-Its accompanying source map can be found in sha.js.map and its TypeScript declarations in sha.d.ts.
+- **dist/sha.js** - The minified ECMAScript 3 (ES3) compatible [Universal Module Definition (UMD)](UMD) version of the
+  library with support for all hash variants.
+Its accompanying source map can be found in dist/sha.js.map and its TypeScript declarations in dist/sha.d.ts.
-- **dist/sha.mjs** - The minified ES6-compatible ESM version of the library with support for all hash variants.
-Its accompanying source map can be found in sha.mjs.map and its TypeScript declarations in sha.d.ts.
+- **dist/sha.mjs** - The minified ECMAScript 2015 (ES6) compatible ESM version of the library with support for all hash variants.
+Its accompanying source map can be found in dist/sha.mjs.map and its TypeScript declarations in dist/sha.d.ts.
 - **dist/sha1.js** - The minified ES3-compatible UMD version of the library with support for only the SHA-1 hash variant.
 - **dist/sha256.js** - The minified ES3-compatible UMD version of the library with support for only the SHA-224 and